The Jersey Diner: A must for a true Jersey experience

 The Jersey Diner is Changing

 The Jersey diner ranges from the shiny chrome rail-like cars with neon signs and lighting to the more modern stonewalled structures that are replacing the rail-like car, brightly lit buildings.
-Many of the original diners were long and narrow, one room eateries with a long counter and booths with juke boxes on the tables.
+Many of the original diners were long and narrow, with stainless steel exteriors, one room eateries with a long counter and booths with juke boxes on the tables.

 Today they are giving way to multi-room structures with multiple dining areas with some large enough to host a private party or banquet.